GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 * Markets still expect Fed, ECB action in coming months

-The ECB signaled plans to push down borrowing costs for euro zone countries through upcoming bond purchases, though the move is likely weeks away

-The central bank, which also said it would wait to see if the euro zone economy slows further before cutting interest rates, said last week it would do whatever it takes to support the euro.
+The ECB, which also said it would wait to see if the economy slows further before cutting short-term interest rates, has pledged to do whatever it takes to ease an ongoing debt crisis and support the euro.

-The U.S. Federal Reserve took a similar wait-and-see approach o n W ednesday and did not announce any new stimulus measures to help revive a flagging U.S. recovery.
-A government employment report on Fri day is expected to show the U.S. economy added 100,000 jobs in July, not enough to lower the 8.2 percent jobless rate.
+That disappointed investors expecting more immediate action, particularly after the Federal Reserve on Wednesday, embracing a similar wait-and-see approach, did not announce any new stimulus measures to boost U.S. growth.

 ECB President Mario Draghi "set us up like a poker room full of suckers," said Todd Schoenberger, managing principal at the BlackBay Group in New York.
 "We were all expecting a shock-and-awe moment. ...
 It's going to be a rough day on Wall Street."

-U.S. Treasuries rose after the ECB announcement, with the benchmark 10-year note up 15/32 to yield 1.47 percent.
+U.S. Treasuries rose after the ECB announcement, with the benchmark 10-year note up 13/32 to yield at 1.48 percent.

-Spanish and Italian government bond yields rose while European shares extended losses, with the FTSEurofirst 300 index down 0.8 percent
+Spanish and Italian government bond yields rose while European shares extended losses, with the FTSEurofirst 300 index fell 1 percent

 The MSCI world equity index fell 1 percent.

-Since Draghi surprised markets last week with a promise to save the euro, European shares had rallied by as much as 5 percent, the euro has risen about a cent against the dollar and yields on Italian and Spanish debt had fallen sharply.
+Since Draghi surprised markets last week with a promise to save the euro, European shares have rallied by up to 5 percent, the euro has risen about a cent against the dollar, and yields on Italian and Spanish debt had fallen sharply.

-In the United States, investors are still expecting the Fed to announce another round of asset purchases to help inject life into a flagging recovery, though that likely will not happen until September.
+In the United States, investors are still expecting the Fed to announce another round of asset purchases to help inject life into a flagging recovery, though that likely won't happen until September.

 Data on Thursday showed the number of Americans filing initial claims for unemployment benefits rose slightly in the latest week, though not as much as economists had expected.